montinevra/e-book_tools/README.md

     bash ocr.sh file1 [file2 ... fileN]

+## ocr_gui.py
+A gui frontend for the above script.

+    python3 ocr_gui.py

 ## xhtml_from_hocr.py
 Converts .hocr files to html.
 Removes hocr-related data and just leaves the content with basic xhtml formatting.
 Adds a pagebreak tag (used in epub) based on the filename.